MobileFirst-Platform-Developer-Center/DevCenter/contributing.md

-## Contributing to IBM MobileFirst Foundation Developer Center
+# Contributing to IBM MobileFirst Foundation Developer Center
+## Tutorials and samples
-We've open sourced our tutorials and samples so that if you will find an error in a sample or the documentation, you'll have the opporunity to submit a correction using a *pull request* or by opening a *new issue*.
-Contributing pull requests leads better, more accurate and more helpful tutorials and samples.
+We've open sourced our tutorials and samples so that if you will find an error in a sample or the documentation, you'll have an easy way and to submit a correction by making a *pull request* or by opening a *new issue*.
+Contributing pull requests leads to better, more accurate and more helpful tutorials and samples.

 * For sample applications, please use the specific sample's repository for opening issues and pull requests.
 * For product documentation, please use this very repository.
 * If you have a question about a sample or about the product, start a new question on [StackOverflow](https://stackoverflow.com/questions/ask) with the **ibm-mobilefirst** tag or join our [Slack community](https://mobilefirstplatform.ibmcloud.com/blog/2015/08/19/come-chat-with-us/).

-### Pull requests
+#### Pull requests
 Make small pull requests.
 The smaller a change is, the easier it is to confirm and accept it.
 When submitting a pull reuqest, be descriptive - what did you change, and why did you make the change.

 Learn more about pull requests: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)

-### Blog posts
+## Blog posts
 If you'd like to contribute a blog post about work you've done with IBM MobileFirst Foundation, follow these steps:

 1. Fork the repository and clone it to your workstation.